MeganLCoppins/Book-Finder/README.md

 ## Description

-This is a MERN Google Books Search application.
-The application displays books based on the users search, allows users to save books, view their saved books, and delete a book from their saved books list.
+The Book Finder app is a MERN application that utilizes React components, helper/util functions, React lifecycle methods to query and display books based on user searches.
+Node, Express, and MongoDB were also used to allow users to save searched books to review or purchase later.

 ## Table of Contents
 * [Usage](#Usage)